egeersu/LSTMN/README.md

 ## Long-Short-Term-Memory-Networks for Machine Reading
-Julia / Knet implementation of [Long-Short-Term-Memory-Networks](https://arxiv.org/abs/1601.06733)
+Implementation of [Long-Short-Term-Memory-Networks](https://arxiv.org/abs/1601.06733) using Julia and [Knet](https://github.com/egeersu/Knet.jl).
+Term Project for [Comp541: Deep Learning](https://sites.google.com/a/ku.edu.tr/comp541/) @ Koç University.

 models: make sure the embeddings/data/weights are in this folder, simply run from top to bottom.
 You can experiment with your own inputs.